 A: In our area, a well-priced home might go under contract in a few weeks, with another 30–45 days to close, but timing varies by location and price point.
 I can give you a more specific estimate for your address.
 See more timing details on the Seller FAQs page.

-Q: Do I need to stage my home?
+Q: Do you need to stage your home?

 A: You don't always need full professional staging, but presentation matters — decluttering, cleaning, and arranging furniture can make a big difference.
 For some homes, staging or virtual staging is worth considering.
 Get more guidance in my Seller FAQs.